noviscient/Factsheet-Wiki/README.md

   </summary>

   ### Description
-  A measure of how much an investment has increased on average each year, in a specific time period.
+  A measure of how much the fund's returns has increased on average each year, over a one-year time period.
   ### Formula(words)
   $\ Annualized \space Return = \bar{R} * \text{Yearly Length} $
   $\bar{R}$: The mean of the daily returns